-Happy to meet you, I am Jonas, Engineer in Aeronautic and HMI.
-I am currently PhD student in Neuroergonomics.
-I started my PhD in September with the ONERA (French national aerospace research center) in the south of France.
-Here weather is hot, wind is strong and so is our will to change the world for the best.
+Happy to meet you, I am Jonas, PhD and Engineer in Neuroergonomics and Aeronautic.
+I am currently at APSYS, an Airbus Company specialized in risk management in the south of France.
+Here weather is hot, wind is strong and so is our will to change the world for the safer.

-If my profile interests you or if you have any question, do not hesitate to contact me, I will always feel honored by your interest!
+If my profile interests you or if you have any question, do not hesitate to contact me, I will always feel honored!

-Neuroergonomics is a young field that aims to use neurophysiological factors to study ergonomics.
-Far from being another trend, crossing those field allows us to explore new aspects of human factors.
+Neuroergonomics is a young field that aims to use latest neuroscience models to study ergonomics.
+Far from being another trend, crossing those fields allows us to explore new aspects of human factors.

 I have liked planes since I was a kid, and being on the other side made me love all aeronautic domain.
 Designing systems that match safety and security is a tough goal - and a reward when achieved.

 After my French A-level, I decided to go to CPGE training (tough preparation to competitive national exam) in maths and physics.
-I saw the extent of human knwoledge, and how small I was.
+I saw the extent of human knowledge, and how small I was.

 I decided to join the ENAC (French National Aviation University), following my interest for planes.
 In there, I discovered many different areas within aviation - UAVs, ATM and airports.
 I found also a passion for computer science which I developped thanks to school and personal projects.

 In order to acquire some experience within Human Machine Interaction, I joined the Interactive Informatics Laboratory of ENAC.
 I had the honor of working with skillful scientists who taught me a lot.
 I found there my conviction that "everyhing is interaction", thanks to my tutor Stephane Chatty.